KatelynGreene/Katelyn_Greene_Website/content/outreach/_index.md

 ![Students in biomechanics lab](WFU_Immersion_1.jpg)

 ### Letters to a Pre-Scientist Pen pal
-Trained pen pal for national non-profit [Letters to a Pre-Scientist](https://www.prescientist.org/) program that seeks to demystify science careers by connecting students and classrooms in low-income communities with real scientists and engineers through regular letter exchanges.
-My current student is located in Santa Maria, California.
+Trained pen pal for national non-profit [Letters to a Pre-Scientist](https://www.prescientist.org/) program that seeks to demystify science careers by connecting students and classrooms with scientists and engineers through regular letter exchanges.
+I've exchanged letters with students from several different states across the US.
 ![Letter from a young student](pre-scientist.jpg)

 ## FIRST Robotics